Operation overview

 Locking

-When locking, two different operations proceed at the same time:- The Slurm node state is propagated to the Kubernetes Node and updates the lock, as described in the operation overview.
+During locking, two different operations proceed at the same time:- SUNK propagates the Slurm node state to the Kubernetes Node and updates the lock, as described in the operation overview.

 - The Syncer pre-hook performs a blocking check of the lock state.